SebastianHafner/DDA_UrbanExtraction/README.md

     ```

-3. Download satellite data for your region of interest with the UI in this [script](https://code.earthengine.google.com/95953cf1e281e12f93152884f9120ff4?hideCode=true).
+3. Download satellite data for your region of interest with the UI in this [GEE script](https://code.earthengine.google.com/fd3790f3aa7b56e8be329effae4a575a?hideCode=true).

 ![](figures/gee_app.gif)